 Modules serve two purposes in Ruby, namespacing and mix-in functionality.

-Comparable allows comparison of objects based on the
+each method and Comparable allows comparison of objects based

 <=> comparison method.

 Note that there are many similarities between modules and classes.
 Besides the ability to mix-in a module, the description of modules below also applies to classes.